ShervinKazemi/Lumina/README.md

 ## Overview

-Lumina is a modern, The project uses a modular CSS architecture with BEM-style naming conventions.
+The project uses a modular CSS architecture with BEM-style naming conventions.

 ## Features